juanbkm/donor2019/content/modalities/clean-energy-financing-partnership-facility.md

 lead: Improving access to energy, enhancing energy security, and decreasing the rate of climate change
 contributions: $14.9 million for the Clean Energy Fund *($3.3 million from Norway; $5.8 million from Sweden; $5.9 million from the United Kingdom)*
 total: $**295.5 million**
+totalcaption: Total contributions received as of 31 December 2019
 contributors:
   - name: Australia
   - name: Canada